Image ©2011 by TheMartiniDiva.Com. All Rights Reserved.

 A "martini" made with vodka is called a "vodka martini" or alternately, a Kangaroo.
 A "martini" garnished with a cocktail onion is a Gibson, a "martini" that includes olive juice is a "Dirty Martini", and a "martini" made with Rose's Lime Juice instead of vermouth is a Gimlet.
 James Bond drank a Vesper and the girls on Sex and the City drank Cosmos and Flirtinis.
 If you want to get really classic and drink the original "martini" then maybe you should be tipping up a Martinez!

-If you want a little more info on the whole shebang read my History of The Martini and History of the Cocktail.
+If you want a little more info on the whole shebang read my History of The Martini.

 As for me, I'm sticking with my renegade ways and enjoying my cocktails in a martini glass and calling them a "martini".
 Argue all you want, debate until the sun goes nova, it's a free country (sorta, still) and when the sun starts to set (as long as it's still there) and the clock nears five I will be happily sipping my martini...one way or another.